 Out of Shape Pelvic Floor Muscles

-Ideally, the pain should not occur by the second or third time having intercourse as your pelvic floor muscles begin to “get in shape” for sexual intercourse.
+Ideally, the pain should not occur by the second or third time having sex as your muscles begin to “get in shape” for sexual intercourse.
 If you are concerned you might have a painful virginity loss or have already experienced such, consider exercising the pelvic floor muscles yourself with one or two fingers or with dilators.
 Many women find these methods more comfortable, as they can exercise the muscles at their own pace.
 When doing so, it is helpful to be in a state of arousal and have proper lubrication as this prepares the muscles to be used in the way you want them to be.
 If you have worked out your pelvic floor using your fingers, dilators, penis, or other objects and you’re still experiencing pain, you may be facing something more than out-of-shape muscles.

 Genito-Pelvic Pain/Penetration Disorder

-Another possible cause of painful virginity loss and pain in early intercourse is Genito-Pelvic Pain/Penetration Disorder (GPPPD), which includes two former diagnoses called vaginismus and vulvodynia.
+Another possible cause of painful virginity loss sex and pain in early sex is Genito-Pelvic Pain/Penetration Disorder (GPPPD), which includes two former diagnoses called vaginismus and vulvodynia.
 Vaginismus is a general tightening of the pelvic floor muscles upon penetration.
 Vulvodynia is a pain in the outer area of the female genitals, such as the clitoris, labia, or near the vaginal opening.
 Other types of pain you may experience are a burning sensation, piercing or dull pain, tenderness or sensitivity, or muscle spasming.
 One cause of GPPPD can be related to your psychological state.
-For example, some people carry their stress in their pelvic floor, leading to painful intercourse.
+For example, some people carry their stress in their pelvic floor, leading to painful sex.
 Experiencing high levels of anxiety or low moods such as depression can also impact your muscular response to sexual intercourse.
 Another cause of GPPPD is related to the new way the muscles are being used that we discussed above in reference to the pelvic floor.
 Other reasons why a person may be experiencing GPPPD are more of a nerve or tissue issue.
 Here we would recommend reaching out to a specialized pelvic floor physical therapist to rule out physical issues.